 Stewed Spiced Pears in Red Wine

+In this light dessert, pears are lightly cooked in red wine and apple juice and gently spiced with cinnamon and allspice.
 A delicious and elegant way to present pears, this is especially nice in the winter when so few other fruits are available.

-- 5 large firm, ripe pears
+- 4 medium firm, ripe pears (preferably bosc)

 - 1/3 cup dry red wine